fregante/jdm/readme.md

 > Find out how difficult it is to delete your account from websites

+This extension adds a traffic light icon to your toolbar indicating the difficulty in removing an account on the website your visiting.

+Upon clicking this icon you will be taken to [JustDeleteMe.xyz](http://justdeleteme.xyz/), where you can find more information on how to delete your account.

 Information about how to delete account is pulled daily from [JustDeleteMe.xyz](http://justdeleteme.xyz/)

-This extension will add a traffic light icon to your toolbar indicating the difficulty in removing an account on the website your visiting.

-Upon clicking this icon you will be taken to justdeleteme.xyz, where you can find more information on how to delete your account.

-Colour Key:
+### Colour Key

 Green - Simple process
 Yellow - Some extra steps involved
-Red - Cannot be fully deleted without contacting customer-services Block - Cannot be deleted
+Red - Cannot be fully deleted without contacting customer-services Black - Cannot be deleted

 ## Install